You are here

 Topics in Architectural History II, 1900 - present

 Hybrid lecture-seminar course on a focused topic covering one thematic aspect of the history of architecture during the time period of 1900–present.
 Through in-depth study of a particular thematic topic, students will engage with the latest research and approaches to understanding the history of architecture as embedded within cultural, political, and economic contexts.
 Students will produce individual research papers.
-The topic of this course will be unique from other architectural history courses offered in the previous two years.
+The topic of this course will be unique from other architectural history courses offered in the previous three years.

 Winter 2022 term 2

 At the present historical moment, the architectural profession is defined by utopian and dystopian visions alike.
 In the face of climate change, as well as the rise of totalitarian political ambitions, we are operating in a condition in which the future of the world looks bleak – the condition that can be termed the “avant-apocalypse”.
 There is still, in the “avant-garde” tradition, a hopefulness, the belief in the capacity of architecture to take the lead in changing the world for the better – politically and physically.
 These conditions coexist and we are alternating between horrific and idealistic visions of the future – dystopia and utopia.